Looking at Sixth Form options? Want to …

 Working in partnership with Sussex Cricket, the Aldridge Cricket Academy (ACA) gives male and female cricketers the chance to develop sporting talent and academic qualifications together, rather than having to choose between the two.

 Students at the Aldridge Cricket Academy combine their sixth form studies at either Brighton or Portslade Aldridge Community Academies with an intensive cricket development programme.
 Now in the third year it’s a unique programme for both boys and girls in the state sector locally.
 In February 2015 students undertook their first tour, to South Africa.
 ACA student Tara Norris, who participated in the England Woman’s U-19 pace bowling camp in South Africa just before this tour, said “I learnt to make the most of every opportunity and to be pushed outside my comfort zone as great things happened when I did this.”

-Following notable victories last summer over leading public-school sides Charterhouse and Ardingly, as well as winning the Arundel Castle Cricket Foundation eight-a-side cricket tournament, in 2016 the squad have already chalked up wins over Brighton College, Ardingly and Gordonstoun.
+Following notable victories in 2015 over leading public-school sides Charterhouse and Ardingly, as well as winning the Arundel Castle Cricket Foundation eight-a-side cricket tournament, in 2016 the squad continued their success, chalking up wins over Brighton College, Ardingly and Gordonstoun.

 ACA student Jordan Shaw obtained successful results in BTEC sport, A-Level English Literature and BTEC ICT, giving him the chance to pursue his goals.
 Sussex U17 player Jordan said: “The facilities are exceptional and there are so many opportunities on offer.”